GSA/search.digitalgov.gov/_posts/2015-11-02-content-overview.md

 ## Add Your Recommendations

-Create best bets ([text](/manual/best-bets-text.html) or [graphics](/manual/best-bets-graphics.html)) to promote specific web pages.
-Best bets appear above the standard web results when a searcher's query matches the text of their titles, descriptions, or keywords.
+Create [best bets (text or graphics)](/manual/best-bets.html)) to promote specific web pages.
+Best bets appear at the top of the results page when a searcher's query matches the text of their titles, descriptions, or keywords.

 ## Turn It All On